 Not only do you get to be your own boss and work in an industry that you feel passionate about, but you also get a real freedom that is hard to beat.
 It is thought that the UK now has around 2 million self-employed people, 1.77 million of which are contracting as a full-time occupation.
 With freelance and contracting work bringing a staggering £119bn to the UK economy, it is an important sector.

 Of course, many will also begin working for themselves to hopefully earn more money than in a standard job and be able to save more for later in life.
+After a hard day of working with construction material the last thing you want are extra out of work worries.
 This is very important so that you can live well now and in the future.
 While this is entirely possible, there are some common money worries to think about before entering this world.

 The most common money-related issues for contractors